 In 2015, Vernay returned to Europe and his main competition was the Blancpain Endurance Series, in which he was driving three different Audi R8 LMS car for the Belgian Audi Club Team WRT.

 In 2016, Vernay stayed with Team WRT but switched to their TCR International Series division, sponsored by beverage company Leopard.
-Driving the #2 Volkswagen Golf GTI TCR for Leopard Racing, Vernay scored three wins to finish third in the points, behind teammate Stefano Comini and Seat driver James Nash.
+Driving the #2 Volkswagen Golf GTI TCR, Vernay scored three wins to finish third in the points, behind teammate Stefano Comini and Seat driver James Nash.